 2023/2024 Long-range winter forecast by Chris Tomer

-There are numerous global factors that influence how much snow could fall across the United States each winter season.
+There are numerous global factors that influence how much snow could fall across North America each winter season.
 Of all the factors, I like to analyze the water temperatures in the South Pacific near the Equator.
 Water temperatures in this geographic area tend to affect the wintertime jet stream position in the United States.

-What will the snow be like for winter 2022/2023?
+What will the snow be like for winter 2023/2024?

 During the early parts of the season, through the rest of 2023, data suggests a normal to drier than normal period for most of the West.
 Out East, it looks wetter than normal.
 By January, this is when the bulk of the El Nino driven snowfall occurs across parts of the West with a strong subtropical jet.
 The pattern suggests a higher likelihood of Atmospheric River (AR) events.
 In the Northeast, normal to above normal snowfall appears possible.
 The pattern suggests that Nor Easter storm systems are more likely.